Codecademy/docs/content/d3/concepts/styling/terms/html/html.md

 ---
 Title: '.html()'
-Description: 'This method is used to set or get the inner HTML of the selected elements'
+Description: 'This method is used to set or get the inner HTML of the selected elements.'
 Subjects:
   - 'Data Visualization'
   - 'Data Science'